henriettetuombe/AirBnB_clone/README.md

 ## Files

-The first Files are the once containing the clases and all of them ar found in the models directory as part of the module.
+The first Files are the once containing the classes and all of them ar found in the models directory as part of the module.
 ### Classes :cl: